KatieBSC/k8s-demo/README.md

 These examples aim to provide an introduction to some common use cases and tips for getting started with Kubernetes and Helm.
 See also [Useful Helm commands](#useful-helm-commands).

-- [`k8s`](./k8s): Contains examples to create a PersistentVolume, PersistentVolumeClaim, Job, Pod that uses your PersistentVolumeClaim as a volume, ... fixme
+- [`k8s`](./k8s): Contains examples to create a PersistentVolume, PersistentVolumeClaim, Job, Pod that uses your PersistentVolumeClaim as a volume, Service, Deployment
-- [`helm`](./helm): Contains examples to create a Helm chart for a job ... fixme
+- [`helm`](./helm): Contains examples to create a Helm chart for a job
 - [`app`](./app): Contains example code to create a Streamlit app

 ## Prerequistes